mmore500/waves/blog/_posts/2021-08-20-more-prefab-tools.md

 * A user can specify a refresh rate the panel will attempt to update at without choking execution.
 * A close cousin in style and spirit to the `ConfigPanel` by reusing components developed in the `ConfigPanel refactor.

-However, the ReadoutPanel's development was complicated by being the prefab component to be derived from another prefab component.
-When I modified the `Card` class to include an "on toggle" handler so that

-* Fun with forwarding a parameter pack
+Along the way I also added a variadic method for adding values to the panel.
+However, this required that I pass on r-value references correctly to all the way to a `Live` wrapper which required perfect forwarding.
-Just for anyone curious about where the ellipses go, the syntax is
+The syntax for this is rather wild so for anyone curious about where the ellipses go, here's an example:
 ```cpp
 OuterFunc(VALUE_TYPES && ... others) {
   InnerFunc(std::forward<VALUE_TYPES>(others)...);
 }
 ```
+The `...` is one component of a parameter pack expansion which allows the `forward` function to be applied to each argument individually.
+Again, pretty nifty stuff!

 #### Control Panel
 One of the